Curing

 Well, there are two approaches:

-• Like an amateur - collecting hundreds of recipes and relying blindly on each of them.
-You lose a recipe and you don’t know what to do.
+• Like an amateur - collecting hundreds of recipes and relying blindly on each.
+You lose a recipe, and you don’t know what to do.
 And how do you know they contain the right amount of cure?

-• Like a professional - taking matters in your own hands and applying cures according to the USA Government requirements.
+• Like a professional - taking matters into your own hands and applying cures according to the USA Government requirements.

-In case you want to be the professional, we are enclosing some useful data which is based on the U.S. standards.
-Comminuted products - small meat pieces, meat for sausages, ground meat, poultry etc. Cure #1 was developed in such a way that if we add 4 ounces of Cure #1 to 100 pounds of meat, the quantity of nitrite added to meat will conform to the legal limits (156 ppm) permitted by the Meat Division of the United States Department of Agriculture.
+We enclose useful data based on U.S. standards if you want to be professional.
+Comminuted products - small meat pieces, meat for sausages, ground meat, poultry, etc. Cure #1 was developed in such a way that if we add 4 ounces of Cure #1 to 100 pounds of meat, the quantity of nitrite added to the meat will conform to the legal limits (156 ppm) permitted by the Meat Division of the United States Department of Agriculture.

 That corresponds to 1 oz.
 (28.35 g) of Cure #1 for each 25 lbs.
 (11.33 kg) of meat or 0.2 oz.
 (5.66 g) per 5 lbs.
 (2.26 kg) of meat.